All cultures, identities, and abilities

-Diverse Fort Collins is a volunteer-driven community project that connects people with resources and each other.
+Diverse Fort Collins is a volunteer-driven community project advocating for antiracism and racial equity.

-We’re developing a website for resources and community—all things related to antiracism, racial equity, diversity, and inclusion—and hosting book discussions, panel discussions, and webinars to cultivate friendships and increased understanding among community members.
+We’re developing this website for resources and community—all things related to antiracism, racial equity, diversity, and inclusion—and hosting events such as book and panel discussions, webinars, and workshops to cultivate friendships and increased understanding among community members.

 Join us!
 Let’s co-create an inclusive community!

-The website features links to resources, businesses, community organizations and events (See the Events page for details here).
+The website features links to resources, businesses, community organizations and events (See the Events page for details.)

 See Community Voices and other Volunteer opportunities below.